IamLRBA/Banner-Designer-WebApp/README.md

 ### Customize Background:

 - Upload an image or choose a solid color
-- Adjust banner dimensions using sliders
+- Adjust banner dimensions using banner size control sliders

 ### Add Text:

 - Type your text in the text input field
 - Choose from 40+ fonts
-- Customize color, style, and transformations
+- Customize color, style and transformations

 ### Add Images: